 The University's Athletic Department may also release information about a student in compliance with normal practices for “team rosters,” such as height, weight, and performance averages.

-Currently enrolled students may request the College not to disclose Directory Information by notifying the Registrar in writing.
-All requests for non-disclosure of Directory Information by current students will be honored from the date a proper written request is accepted by the Registrar until the student revokes the request to withhold Directory Information by so informing the Registrar in writing.
+Currently enrolled students may request the College not to disclose Directory Information by notifying the Registrar in writing via the the Request to Block Release of Directory Information form.
+All requests for non-disclosure of Directory Information by current students will be honored from the date this form is accepted by the Registrar until the student revokes the request to withhold Directory Information by so informing the Registrar in writing.
 Therefore, requests by currently enrolled students to withhold Directory Information must be filed annually.
-Alumni may request non-disclosure of Directory Information at any time.
+Alumni may request non-disclosure of Directory Information at any time by submitting the Request to Block Release of Directory Information form.
+This form must be submitted in person.
+If an alumni is unable to submit the form in person, they should contact the Registrar's Office to request accomodations to the requirement.
 Requests by alumni to withhold Directory Information will be honored until the alumnus revokes the request to withhold Directory Information by so informing the Registrar in writing.

 Right to Amend or Correct Education Records